 His wife was seventeen.
 He’d knocked her up on the beach at Santa Monica the previous May.
 She’d been a virgin.
 Catholic, too.
 So how could he walk away?
 The wedding had been in August, before it really showed.
 Her family was helping them, until he got his degree.
 In fact he was living with them.
-Sophie couldn’t process it fast enough.
+I couldn’t process it fast enough.
 Seventeen?
 It was those cashmere sweaters, he said.
 All the coeds in their cashmere sweaters.
-After the Cross, it drove him crazy.
+After Notre Dame it drove him crazy.
 And she was pretty.
 Smart, too.
 She wanted to be an electrical engineer.
 So once he got her panties off.…

 He looked down at the ground.
 After a while he said quietly, “I thought I could have a wife and mistress both.”

 “Can I still go on seeing you?” he asked.

-He looked happier when she said yes.
+He looked happier when I said yes.